 After we have all of the requested information, we will complete your bankruptcy petition.
 The petition is usually 60-70 pages long.
 Not to worry, we do that work for you.
-First, Sarah or Cassie will call you to discuss any information that may be missing or if we have questions regarding the information you submitted.
+A member from our staff will call you to discuss any information that may be missing or if we have questions regarding the information you submitted.
 You will then be set for a final appointment with Attorney Fugate to review each of the schedules.
 When we are confident that the petition is accurate, we will have you sign the petition.

-Once the petition is filed, we will write you a letter giving you some important information.
-The letter will include your court date, the address for court, you case number (you will need this to take your second class), and if you have filed a Chapter 13, your payment amount and address to send it.
+Once the petition is filed, we will send you an email giving you some important information.
+The email will include your court date, the address for court, you case number (you will need this to take your second class), and if you have filed a Chapter 13, your payment amount and address to send it.

 Usually the only hearing that you will have to attend is called the 341 meeting of creditors.
 Although its called a meeting of creditors, very rarely do creditors show up for the hearing.
 That hearing will take place approximately 30-45 days after the filing of your petition.
 At the hearing the trustee assigned to your case will ask your questions regarding your petition.
 The trustee is looking to see if there are any assets that might be available to creditors and also making sure that your petition is not in violation of the bankruptcy laws.